Cleansing Your Skin Isn’t Just About Getting Rid Of Dirt

 For thousands of years, most human beings spent most of their lives getting dirty.
 Nearly everyone had to hunt for food—often without shoes—or toil on the soil to grow food.
 If you were one of the rare people who did not have to spend nearly all day nearly every day in intimate contact with dirt, you certainly didn’t have a Dyson cleaner you could use while you puttered around the house.

 Cleansing the skin used to be mostly about removing dirt, and if you’re just rinsing the mud away, all you really need is water.
 But acne isn’t caused by dirt and getting rid of dirt won’t cure your acne (although it’s pretty basic to good health if that’s something you need to do).
-The cleansing that works for acne is more about removing dead skin than it is about removing dirt.
+The cleansing that works for acne is as much about removing dead skin1 as it is about removing dirt.

 Acne Begins With Dead Skin Buildup